carpentries-incubator/gitlab-novice/episodes/01-navigation.md

 ## Finding Groups

 The second organizational entity, next to projects, are groups.
-Groups can contain projects and other groups.
-So groups can be used to give structure to the organization of multiple projects.
+Groups can contain projects and other groups and can therefore be used to structurally organize multiple projects.
 In a later episode, when we talk about members of groups and projects, we learn about another use for groups.

 Groups and projects work somewhat similar to directories and files in the file system.
 Every group and every project can be contained in only one group and a group cannot contain itself.

-To make our lives easier later on, we introduce to terms regarding a group’s position ins this system:
+To make our lives easier later on, we introduce two terms regarding a group’s position in this system:

 - A group not contained in another group is called **top-level group**.
 - A group contain in another group is called a **subgroup** of that group.